carpentries/scaffolds/instructions/instructors.md

 `https://rstudio.cloud/XXXXXXX` where XXXXXXX is a unique project number.
 From there, they should follow these steps:

-> This example shows the steps for "R for Reproducible Scientific Analysis":
+> This example shows the steps for the Software Carpentry lesson "R for Reproducible Scientific Analysis":
 > <https://rstudio.cloud/project/1151792>

 1. Click on the link, which will open a login prompt.
 They should log in using